SanskritiUniyal/project-management-app/README.md

+# Project Management App

+This project was bootstrapped with [Create React App]

+A MERN stack application for managing tasks, users, and workflows.

+## Features
+- User authentication
+- Task creation and assignment
+- Dashboard view
+- Responsive UI

+## Tech Stack
+- MongoDB
+- Express.js
+- React
+- Node.js

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: